Agent Vault Protocol

 Audit Trail

-Immutable, append-only log of every access decision — written before enforcement.
+Append-only record of every access decision before enforcement.

 No scoping